Are you new to hiking and are wondering how to tell if hiking boots are too big?

 7.Foot measurement for hiking boots purchased online.

 Do hiking boots run small?
 Most online stores do not provide accurate sizing charts that customers will be able to refer to before making a purchase.
 In most of the reviews that I read on Amazon, there are problems with the sizing chart.

 End up the hiking boot fit is way off.
 If you are buying online, advisable to buy hiking boots half size up.
-To be able to know which hiking boots fit best, it is important to know your actual foot size.
+To be able to know how hiking shoes should fit best, it is important to know your actual foot size.

 Here are some simple steps on how you can find out your feet size: